Partnership with International IDEA

-Constitutional Transitions mobilized knowledge through an innovative clinical program at the New York University School of Law that provided student “back office” research support to International IDEA in the field, and deployed faculty experts and student field researchers for support on the ground.
-The clinical program produced six reports, translated into Arabic, jointly published by International IDEA, Constitutional Transitions, and (for three reports) the United Nations Development Programme:
+Constitutional Transitions ran the Constitutional Transitions Clinic at the New York University School of Law that provided student “back office” research support to International IDEA in the field, and deployed faculty experts and student field researchers for support on the ground.
+The clinical program produced six reports, translated into Arabic, jointly published by International IDEA, Constitutional Transitions, and (for three reports) the United Nations Development Programme.

-In addition, faculty experts and field researchers produced in-depth research memos and reports drawing lessons from global best practices to support constitutional processes.
-These can be found on our publications page.
+In addition, faculty experts and student researchers produced research memos and opinions drawing lessons from global best practices to support constitutional processes, and participated in expert meetings on Egypt, Jordan, Libya, and Tunisia.

 About International IDEA